Skip to Main Content

 Sustainability

-Through our efforts in sustainability is a vital expression of ethical leadership in action, we can cultivate a deep sense of responsibility among students and the entire community to conserve resources, protect the environment, and promote social justice.
-By embedding sustainability principles across campus life and curriculum, we equip students with the knowledge, integrity, and habits needed to make thoughtful stewardship decisions that contribute to a healthier, more just world—living our mission to inspire purposeful leaders who act with vision and character.
+Through our efforts in sustainability, MKA cultivates a deep sense of responsibility among students and the entire community to conserve resources, protect the environment, and promote social justice—vital expressions of ethical leadership in action.
+By embedding sustainability principles throughout campus life and the curriculum, we equip students with the knowledge, integrity, and habits necessary to make informed, thoughtful stewardship decisions that contribute to a healthier, more just world.

 Amplifying and Aligning Learning